Foreword

 Seventy-five years ago, the world came together in a rare moment of unity, against the backdrop of world war and unparalleled global destruction, to enshrine the right of safety to every person fleeing conflict and persecution, regardless of their background or status.
 Since 1951, the Refugee Convention and its 1967 Protocol have saved countless lives, and the adherence of states to the rules governing the protection of people forced to flee has represented a monumental achievement in shared humanity and international cooperation.
 On the 75th anniversary of the adoption of the Refugee Convention, the Danish Refugee Council (DRC) – celebrating 70 years of supporting refugee rights – highlights the importance and continued relevance of the Convention and makes recommendations to strengthen its protections.

 Sadly, today, as global conflict intensifies and multilateralism declines, the Refugee Convention is at risk.
 States’ focus on externalisation measures and migration management are increasing and undermining protection efforts.
 Resettlement options are limited and illegal pushbacks and refoulement have become all too common.
-Migration routes have become more dangerous, making 2026 so far the deadliest year on record for refugees and migrants trying to cross the Mediterranean since tracking began.
+Migration routes have become more dangerous, making 2026 so far one of the deadliest years on record for refugees and migrants trying to cross the Mediterranean since tracking began.
 Efforts to “reopen” the Refugee Convention to limit the rights and obligations it includes are underway and gaining traction.
-Additional frameworks designed to protect refugees are also being undermined, including International Humanitarian Law (IHL), International Human Rights Law (IHRL), and the institutions charged with upholding them, resulting in worsening protection outcomes during and after conflict.
+Additional frameworks designed in part to protect refugees are also being undermined, including International Humanitarian Law (IHL), International Human Rights Law (IHRL), and the institutions charged with upholding them, resulting in worsening protection outcomes during and after conflict.

 At the same time, the global number of forcibly displaced people in need of protection – 122 million – continues to rise.
 By the end of 2026, DRC forecasts that an additional 6.7 million people will be displaced.
 Needs are growing, and the unity and common values that once brought states together to address these needs are disappearing.

-The Enduring Relevance of the Refugee Convention
+The enduring relevance of the Refugee Convention

 The protection risks faced by refugees and asylum seekers today are like what they were 75 years ago, and further heightened by the impact of climate change, increasing violations of international law, and the deterioration of democracy and civic space.